SciMed/style-guide/README.md

   * When the module is not meant for a model or controller, keep it in the directory for its namespace (e.g. `SpreadsheetImporters::Formatter` would likely live in `app/services/spreadsheet_importers/formatter.rb`).

 #### Documentation
 * When documenting methods use [Yard](http://yardoc.org/) style documentation.
 This is especially important when purpose, parameters, or return values are ambiguous.
+Aim to document each public method.
   * Example:
   ```ruby
   # @param names [Array<String>] The names that will be joined